Skip to content

 sudo npm install -g pnpm

-1. Clone the development branch in the Gateway repo and navigate into the folder:
+1. Clone the Gateway repo and navigate into the folder:

 # Clone repository